Monarto, South Australia

 Monarto is a locality in South Australia 16 km west of the Murray River.
 It is north of the South Eastern Freeway between the Callington and Murray Bridge exits 63 km from Adelaide.

-Most of the residents of Monarto run small hobby-like farms, raising cows, sheep and horses.
+The most common employment in Monarto is raising cows, sheep and hay.
 Crops in the area include wheat, oats and barley.

 In the 1970s Monarto was proposed to be the site of a new satellite city of Adelaide originally known as "New Murray Town".
 By the turn of the century the proposal had been completely abandoned.

 History

 Establishment

 The locality of Monarto was originally a private subdivision of section 210 of the Hundred of Monarto, from which it took its name, the hundred having been gazetted in 1847.

 The Hundred was named after an aboriginal woman, "Queen Monarto", who lived in the area at the time of its proclamation.
 The township was laid out in 1908.
 Described as an elderly but agile full-blood Aboriginal woman, she was renowned for her skill in navigating the river, catching crayfish with remarkable agility, and reportedly saving three people from drowning.
 Queen Monarto was a respected community member, though her life was marked by hardship.
 Widowed and without surviving descendants, she died of blood poisoning after stepping on a rusty nail, refusing hospital treatment and dying in a traditional shelter opposite Mannum.

 Boundaries for the locality of Monarto were created on 16 March 2000.